cttdev/sierpinski/docs/index.md

 </p>

 ### Printability
-One part of the code that I have ignore up until now is the `solid_model_offset`, which is what allows these generated pryamids to be printable.
-Without the offset, each "pryamid" created by the reunion is treated as a separate body, only joined to another at a single point.
+One part of the code that I have ignored up until now is the `solid_model_offset`, which is what allows these generated pryamids to be printable.
+Without the offset, each smll "pryamid" created by the recursion is treated as a separate body, only joined to each other at a single point.
 While this is the geometrically accurate representation of the octahedron flake, in order for the model to be printable, it must be a single solid body.
 Thus, the offset applies a scalar to the base of each induvial pyramid (scaling the heights accordingly to make the pryamids equilateral) that results in the pryamids intersecting each other in the model.
 In my models, this offset was set to the nozzle/line width (0.4mm).

 <p align="center">
     <img src="https://user-images.githubusercontent.com/16441759/160552714-5573e15d-0d6a-4bb1-ad54-bab7c27b65c7.png" alt>